lorikrell/gamerchic/docs/best-practice.md

 * Don’t depend on addons.
 They are great, but if you have a diverse group coming to an event, players will get left behind.
 * Some addons are your friend:

+  * [DiceMaster](https://www.curseforge.com/wow/addons/dicemaster) has numerous tools and options for crafting immersive rp and stories, DM features, maps, just incredible!
-  * [Mega Macro](https://www.curseforge.com/wow/addons/mega-macro).
+  * [Mega Macro](https://www.curseforge.com/wow/addons/mega-macro) expands your macro world!
 Manage multiple macros, easily, globally recommended, with long descriptions (1023 characters).
   * [TotalRP3](https://www.curseforge.com/wow/addons/total-rp-3) gives you a method of creating NPC profiles you can wear interchangably for players to interact with.
 [TRP3 Extended](https://www.curseforge.com/wow/addons/total-rp-3-extended) allows you to create custom items, but requires others to have it.
   * [Listener](https://www.curseforge.com/wow/addons/listener) pings when mentioned, great for long text.
   * [Sessions](https://www.curseforge.com/wow/addons/sessions-messenger) helps with text, long messages, message history, and more.